jbcodeforce/spark-studies/docs/dev/python.md

 ## Assessing similar movies

 This example is using Pandas with Spark to merge two files: movie rating and movie data.
-Spark context has the read_text from different files into a single RDD
+Spark context has the read_text function from different files into a single RDD.
+Then transform this RDD in data frame, and use pivot table.

 ## Movie recommendations